How Do I Get Started?

 There are three essential components to undergraduate research:

-- STUDENT – has an attitude that reflects being open-minded and excited about engaging in research.
+- STUDENT – has an attitude that reflects excitement about engaging in research.

-- FACULTY MENTOR - willing to devote time to helping to develop an undergraduate’s research skills by expanding his/her knowledge of the discipline.
+- FACULTY MENTOR - devotes time to expand an undergraduate's research skills and knowledge of the discipline.

 STEP 1: Engaging in Self-Assessment